cinnData/DataSci/12. Recommender systems/README.md

 * *Response time*.
 The bottleneck in conventional user-based CF algorithms is the search for neighbors among a large population of potential neighbors.
 Because the relationships between items are relatively static, item-based algorithms may require less online computation.
 The fact that the item neighborhood is less likely to change over time allows us to pre-compute it.
 This favors item-based systems.

 These pre-computed neighborhoods can also be used in (not user specific) **generic recommendations**, such as those of Amazon (customers interested in this product are also interested in ...).
-These recommendations typically come with a discount for buying both products.
+These recommendations may come with a discount for buying both products.

 ### Recommendation based on association rules